 The Group's translation exposure arises due to debt obligations in EUR.
-As of December 31, 2012 the Group's EUR denominated debt obligations amounted to EUR 836 million (EUR 304 million in credit facilities, EUR 287 million in notes and EUR 245 million in intercompany loans).
+As of December 31, 2013 the Group's EUR denominated debt obligations amounted to EUR 869 million (EUR 304 million in credit facilities, EUR 287 million in notes and EUR 278 million in intercompany loans).
 See also "Capitalization" and "Presentation of Financial and Other Data".
-According to both the Group's current Financial Policy and Credit Facility Agreeement, part of outstanding debt in foreign currency can be unhedged provided that all foreign currency interest payments are hedged.
+According to both the Group's current Financial Policy and Credit Facility Agreement, part of outstanding debt in foreign currency can be unhedged provided that all foreign currency interest payments are hedged during a certain period of time.